alumbreras/maldekstrakolono/_posts/2015-10-02-ssobre-les-critiques-a-les-negociacions-cup-jxsi.md

 ---
 layout: post
-title: Replicated - An Easier Path from SaaS to Enterprise
+title: Mutando - An Easier Path from SaaS to Enterprise
 ---

 {{ page.title }}